damienmas/ai-benchmark-util/parabricks/README.md

 ### Prerequisites

 * Access to the internet
-* nvidia-driver that supports cuda-10.0
+* nvidia cards (4 minimum per server) and nvidia-driver that supports cuda-10.0
 * singularity version 2.6.1 or higher
 * Python 3
 * curl, wget